 CJ5.
 This episode features Rod Baptie, the founder of Channel Focus – the world’s largest community of channel professionals.
-Rod shares his channel journey that takes him from London to Colorado to Scotland.
+Rod shares his channel journey that took him from London to Colorado to Scotland.
 Hear how customers are driving channel transformation – having a huge impact on vendor programs and partner business models.
 And learn what you can do to drive channel growth as traditional channel partners are exiting and merging and a new whole breed of partners is emerging.

-- Channel Focus Club 50 is a gathering of the most powerful channel leaders discussing top issues.
+- The Channel Focus Club 50 is a gathering of the most powerful channel leaders discussing top issues.

 - Cloud Services Community of around 5500 CEOs of partner companies actively selling cloud (at least 50% of their business is cloud based).

 - Estimates there are upwards of 30,000 organizations selling cloud products and services in North America alone.

 - Huge trend towards specialization.
 Money for cloud providers is no longer in moving customers to the cloud.
 Still lots of customers who need to move to the cloud, but it’s becoming a commoditized business.
 Money now is in becoming specialized – either vertically or technically.